 expression: request.time < timestamp("2020-01-01T00:00:00Z")

-The condition block adds constraints to the role grant.
-The expression property uses CEL (Common Expression Language) to define when access is valid; here, “request.time < timestamp(…)” expires access at midnight on 2020-01-01.
-The title and description properties document the condition’s purpose.
-IAM Conditions have known limitations around certain resource types and operations, documented in the GCP IAM Conditions overview.
+The condition property adds an IAM Condition that restricts when the grant is active.
+The expression uses CEL (Common Expression Language) to define the constraint; here, “request.time < timestamp(…)” expires access at midnight on 2020-01-01.
+The title and description document the condition’s purpose.
+IAM Conditions have known limitations documented in the GCP IAM Conditions overview.

 Beyond these examples